osmandapp/web/main/docs/user/plugins/trip-recording.md

 </Tabs>

 In OsmAnd, the **Android** and **iOS** versions handle the track recording interface slightly differently.
-On Android, you’ll find a dedicated menu for the *Track recording* context, while on iOS, this is streamlined into the *Currently recording track* context menu.
+On Android, you will find a dedicated menu for the *Track recording* context, while on iOS, this is streamlined into the *Currently recording track* context menu.

 As you record a track, dynamic graphs are generated, providing real-time visual data about your journey.
 These graphs can reflect information for the entire route or just for a selected segment, depending on your zoom level.
 Here is what you can find on the graphs: